Derivation of the Invariant Free-Energy Landscape Based on Langevin Dynamics

 Therefore the corresponding FEL is given by

 which shows that $\Fc'(z')$ and $\Fc(z(z'))$ may differ in general.
-We thus conclude that the landscapes described by $z$ and that described by $z'$ are in general different.
-This is quite unphysical since the actual landscape (if exsists) should not depend on the choice of coordinates.
-It should be stressed that the different FELs indeed lead to different predictions about the behavior of the reaction coordinates.
-Note that the Jacobian contribution in \eqref{ambiguity} does not come from intrinsic properties of the system; rather, it is due to our choice of transformation.
-This shows that there is a serious problem about the reliability of free-energy barriers or reaction paths obtained from numerical simulations \cite{frenkel2013simulations,jungblut2016pathways} or experimental data \cite{mccann1999thermally}.
+We thus conclude that the landscapes described by $z$ and $z'$ are in general different.
+This may not be physical because the actual landscape (if it exists) should not depend on the choice of coordinates.
+It should be stressed that the different FELs indeed lead to different predictions of energy balance about the behavior of the reaction coordinates.
+Note that the Jacobian contribution in Eq. \eqref{ambiguity} does not come from intrinsic properties of the system; rather, it originates from our choice of transformation.
+This shows that there is a serious problem with the reliability of the free-energy barriers or the reaction paths obtained from numerical simulations \cite{frenkel2013simulations,jungblut2016pathways} or experimental data \cite{mccann1999thermally}.
+In this way, the coordinate transformation reveals the inadequacy of the conventional FEL.

-Note that \eqref{ambiguity} implies $\Fc'(z')=\Fc(z(z'))$ when $T=0$.
-This is consistent with the fact that the energy landscape and the intrinsic reaction coordinate are well-defined quantities, free from the Jacobian problem \cite{fukui1970formulation}.
-Note also that one has $\Fc'(z')\simeq\Fc(z(z'))$ in a macroscopic system since $\Fc$ and ${\cal F}_T$ are proportional to the volume of the system while the Jacobian $|\partial z/\partial z'|$ is of order 1.
+Note that Eq. \eqref{ambiguity} implies that $\Fc'(z')=\Fc(z(z'))$ when $T=0$.
+This is consistent with the fact that the energy landscape and intrinsic reaction coordinate are well-defined quantities, free from the Jacobian problem \cite{fukui1970formulation}.
+Note also that one has $\Fc'(z')\simeq\Fc(z(z'))$ in a macroscopic system because $\Fc$ is proportional to the volume of the system while the Jacobian $|\partial z/\partial z'|$ is of order 1.
 We see that the above problem of the coordinate dependence of the landscape is intrinsic to small systems at nonzero temperatures.

-\para{The case with $n=1$} We shall now discuss our new definition of FEL that is invariant under any coordinate transformation.
-Our basic assumption is that the time evolution $z(t)=z(\Gamma(t))$ of the reaction coordinates is described by an overdamped Langevin equation with multiplicative noise \eqref{multi} or \eqref{multi:general}.
-Recall that we are interested in the situation where the number $n$ of the reaction coordinates is much smaller than the number of microscopic degrees of freedom of the system, the state of the whole system is close to equilibrium, and the change in the reaction coordinates takes place much slower than that of the microscopic state of the system.
-Then it is well understood that the separations in the length scale and the time scale fully justifies the use of the overdamped Langevin description \cite{itami2017universal}.

-We first assume that there is only one reaction coordinate, i.e., $z$ has a single component.
-In this case our definition is not only simple but also completely satisfactory.
-Suppose there is a ``right'' choice of reaction coordinate, which we denote as $\bar z$, with which the time-evolution becomes the standard overdamped Langevin equation at temperature $T$: